-Overlooking Dayton's Community Golf Course on Patterson Avenue is a stone turret-shaped structure familiarly known as Frankenstein's Castle (or Patterson Tower, or the Witches' Tower).
-No Dr. Frankenstein ever lived here, of course, but some people say that ghosts occupy the tower--remnants of a fatal incident which supposedly occurred in the 1960s.
+Overlooking Dayton's Community Golf Course on Patterson Avenue is a stone turret-shaped structure familiarly known as Frankenstein's Castle (or Patterson Tower, or the Witch's Tower).
+No Frankenstein ever lived here, of course, but many people do say that ghosts occupy the tower--remnants of a fatal incident which supposedly occurred in the 1960s.

 The story says that a group of teenagers was playing inside the tower while a summer storm raged outside.
 Lightning struck the tower and electrocuted two of them through the metal railing along the spiral staircase.
 Ever since then, lightning flashes during storms reveal their silhouettes inside.
 They may haunt it in other ways as well, their imprints as indelibly burned into the atmosphere of the place as their outlines were burned into the wall when the lightning hit.